adhi0987/ReactProjects/ReactNativeMobile/spotlight-app/notes.md

 - Simpler API: when you prefer a more straightforward  API with fewer options to configure
 - Specific opacity animations: When you need a precise control over the opacity values on press.
 - Legacy support for maintaining consistency with existing components.

+## Note:
+- double exclamation converts the js object into boolean